soffes/sstoolkit/Readme.markdown

     #import <SSToolkit/SSToolkit.h>

+You can add this to your prefix to make things easy if you want.
 You can also import individual files instead of the whole framework (for faster compile times) by doing something like:

     #import <SSToolkit/SSLoadingView.h>

+If you are going to use SSToolkit's categories, you will need to import then separately (since some people might not want to use them).
+You import then like this:

+    #import <SSToolkit/SSCategories.h>

 ## Demo